-Pricing software products is always a difficult exercise.
-With high product development costs, but near zero costs of goods sold, there are many different strategies that people have followed successfully (and not so successfully!) over time.
+Pricing software products and SaaS offerings is always a difficult exercise.
+With high product development costs, but very low costs of goods sold, there are many different strategies that people have followed successfully (and not so successfully!) over time.
 Pricing hardware products is a bit simpler because there is generally a significant cost of goods sold that acts at least somewhat as a governor on market pricing behavior.
 But even with hardware, technology markets are dynamic and fast moving.
 And pricing is a complex enough topic when all sales are going direct–once you bring channels into the picture, it only gets worse.
 Today we’ll focus on channel pricing strategies.

-The biggest concern most companies have when pricing for multiple channels is channel conflict.
+The biggest concern most companies have when pricing for multiple distribution channels is channel conflict.
 If it isn’t, it probably should be.
 I have seen many companies who actually AVOID selling through channels for fear of the pricing implications it brings.
 They are afraid of a channel undercutting their direct sales force in price and channel conflict in general, which arises as a result of different prices being presented to customers from representatives of different channels.
-But this doesn’t have to be so with a savvy understanding of the implications of pricing actions.
-This comes from both experience, and “paying attention to what actually HAPPENS in the marketplace”.
-If you price properly and run your channel programs well, you can sell successfully via multiple channels–with those channels living in relative harmony.
+But this doesn’t have to be so, with a savvy understanding of the implications of pricing actions.
+This comes from experience; “paying attention to what actually HAPPENS in the marketplace”.
+If you price properly and run your channel programs well, you can sell successfully via multiple channels–with all of those channels living in relative harmony.

 VALUE-BASED CHANNEL DISCOUNT STRUCTURE

-If you choose the “more volume=greater discount approach, your multi-channel strategy is a house of cards which will likely collapse around you.
+If you choose the “more volume=greater discount approach, your multi-channel pricing strategy is a house of cards which will likely collapse around you.
 One channel will quickly grow to dominate and the other channel types will soon quit actively selling on your behalf, eventually withering away as a useful sales and marketing entity.
-Unfortunately, this is a common scenario seen in the marketplace for first-time vendors using the channel (and remarkably, a lot of experienced practitioners as well).
+Unfortunately, this is a common scenario CREATED in the marketplace by first-time vendors using the channel (and remarkably, a lot of experienced practitioners as well).

 THE GOAL IS TO MAXIMIZE SALES AND PROFITS THROUGH ALL CHANNELS

 Again, the key to multi-channel success is to not let one channel dominate.
-Ideally, you would like all channels to be presenting prices to the end customer that are equal.
+Ideally, you would like all channels to be presenting prices to the end customer that are roughly equal.
 In reality, that pretty much can’t happen without price fixing (which some folks may be able to get away with, but that’s another story…).
 But I maintain you should strive as much as possible to have end user pricing equity for all channels.
 However, this is where the counter-intuitive part of this discussion comes in to play.
-As discussed above, most people pricing high tech products have a tendency to price based upon the volume of product a particular channel player can move.
+As discussed above, most tech product channel pricing strategies are usually based upon the volume of product a particular channel player can move.
 It seems very logical–why wouldn’t you want to incentivize and reward a partner with better margins, if they are selling more products?

 While this appears logical, it is actually penny-wise and pound-foolish.
 In fact, it is often catastrophic with respect to your plans to maximize sales through multiple channels.
 Let’s look at a simple case of how this often “breaks” a multi-channel strategy for a common case: a vendor selling through both retailers and VARs.

 Retailers provide a vendor with a point of purchase holding inventory, where their customers can go to immediately purchase a product.
 VARs often don’t hold much inventory, but provide other services important to the vendor and many end user customers, such as tech support, training, customization and integration with other software and hardware products.
 Both of these channels may have an important role to play in the overall strategy to maximize vendor sales to customers with different needss.

 Pricing seems pretty simple on the surface — but it really isn’t and when channels are involved, it becomes anything but.
-It’s important to think through completely the downstream effects of your pricing policies when multiple distribution channel are involved.
-Let me know if you have questions, or post a comment with your own channel pricing stories that you’d like to share.
+It’s important to think through completely the downstream effects of your channel pricing policies when direct sales and/or multiple distribution channels are involved.
+Let me know if you have questions, or post a comment with your own preferred channel pricing strategies or stories that you’d like to share.

 If you liked this post please share it with you colleagues using the “share” buttons below: